pdfpc/pdfpc/README.rst

 --------------------

 On issue #106 there is a short tutorial on how to compile pdfpc on Windows.
-First a cygwin installation with the following depedencies is needed:
+First a cygwin installation with the following dependencies is needed:

 - cmake
 - automake